Atmabodha Upanishad: Contents

 Brahman's position is not challenged by anyone.
 It is not enslaved and has experienced freedom.
 Like Truth in an illusionary world (where the rope may be perceived as a snake), Brahman is hidden.
 Like sugar is subsumed in sugarcane, Brahman dwells in all the worlds, in the form of Advaita (non-dual, non-separate from the Soul).
 Brahma resides in everything starting with the god Brahma to the smallest insect.
 As the sea experiences waves and bubbles without aspiring for it, in the same way it does not aspire for anything in this universe.
 Its status is that of a wealthy person not wanting to do anything with poverty.
 A knowledgeable person desires only amrita and not poison.
 Similarly, Brahman rejects everything that is not Atman.
 As the Sun which makes the pot shine does not vanish when the pot is destroyed, the soul is immortal, not destroyed when its bodily shell perishes.

 Brahman is devoid of any attachments or bondage, scriptures or guru (teacher).
 It is above Maya and is not affected whether life exists or not or the mind is subject to attack.
 Prana (life-force) and Manas (Mind) are at Brahman's command.
 It does not experience distress and is always happy.
 Brahman declares that it is beyond the three bodies (gross, subtle, and causal) and their associated attributes like kula (family), gotra (clan) etc.

 Like the owl finds darkness in the Sun, a person without any knowledge finds darkness in the shining Brahman, who is Bliss.
 A fool thinks there is no Sun, when it is covered by clouds.
 Likewise, one with Ajnana (ignorance, lack of jnana) questions the existence of Brahman.
 Like Amrita - which differs from poison, Brahman is without stains.
 Just as a small flare of light destroys darkness, wisdom - even in a small degree - ends ignorance.
 Brahman is without Ahamkara (egoism).
-It is Advaita (non-dual) and Satchitananda, Truth-Consciousness-Bliss.
+It is Advaita (non-dual) and Satchitananda, Truth-Consciousness-Bliss.But just as it is difficult to walk along a path in the obfuscation of darkness, so is the case with treading the path of spirituality without the guiding light of a living master.